Principal Investigator Dr Bridgette Toy-Cronin

-This project is generously co-funded by the New Zealand Law Foundation’s Information Law and Policy project.
+This project is being generously co-funded by the New Zealand Law Foundation’s Information Law and Policy project.

-In the third phase of this project, the research team are exploring various technology solutions that might assist laypeople to clearly explain their disputes to an online court.
+The research team are currently analysing and writing up the results of the research and are also exploring various technology solutions that might assist laypeople to clearly explain their disputes to an online court.